johncab1/OX.DataAccess/README.md

-# OX.DataAccess 2.0.5
-Only for MSSQL<br>
+# OX.DataAccess 2.0.6 Only for MSSQL
-Version notes<br>
-Added support for Decimal type sql parameter

 Example